ScalaWilliam/git-work/documentation/analysis.md

 ```
 As the Git Work Man,
-I want all the project discussions to happen in Git Issues,
+I want all Work Item discussions to take place in Git Issues,
-So that I would be able to collect actionable metrics that improve the product.
+So that I would be able to discover further interprocedural optimizations,
+So that I could improve quality and volume of work.

 As the Git Work Man,
 I want **Work Items** to be quality and self-describing,
-So that **Workers** would get done the work done faster by not asking questions.
+So that would increase the quality of work.

 As the Git Work Man,
-I want actionable metrics to look at over time,
+I want to collect actionable metrics,
-So that I could validate the impact of events to make the system more successful.
+So that I could increase the volume and quality of work.

 As the Git Work Man,
 In future I want the system to support other Issue systems,
-So that Git Work does not depend on a single point of failure.
+So that Git Work avoids a single point of failure.

 As the Git Work Man,
 I want the infrastructure to be code,
 So that I could get DevOps **Workers** on the project.

+As the **Git Work Man**,
+I want **Work Items** to be indexed on the homepage,
+To achieve higher conversions from **Potential Workers** to **Workers**.
 ```